averagewagon/cEDH-Decklist-Database/_includes/markdown/about.md

 ## Brewer’s Corner vs. Main Page

 **With the goal of highlighting different decks within cEDH, the DDB has a Brewer’s Corner page for new decks.
 The Brewer’s Corner is designed to showcase decks that have the potential to be on the main DDB page, but that the community may not be familiar with.**  The reviews for decks going to the Brewer’s Corner are less strict than decks going to the main page in order to allow time for those decks to be considered by a wider audience.
-With this goal in mind, reviews for consideration to the Brewer's Corner are less strict than when lists are considered for the main DDB page.

 New deck archetypes accepted to the DDB will start on the Brewer’s Corner, and the decks on the Brewer’s Corner are all evaluated to potentially move to the main page or be removed during each review cycle.
 If a decklist is maintained, and the strategy has proven itself to be strong enough to the DDB team, decks will move from the Brewer’s Corner to the main page.
 Brewer’s Corner reviews take into account the review and manager teams, as well as public feedback.
 Players can submit feedback on Brewer’s Corner decks through the feedback form available in the changelog channel on the DDB Discord as well as on the Brewer’s Corner section of the website.